 Are you looking for a way to avoid common filler words and filler phrases?
 What do you need to do to get rid of filler sentences in your writing?
 Learn more.

 The use of filler words is common across all types of writing, particularly academic writing.
 However, if you use English filler words in public speaking, it could impair your communication skills.
-Even though a lot of people believe that adverbs are filler words, there are some situations where they might be necessary.
+Even though many people believe that adverbs are filler words, there are some situations where they might be necessary.

-Regardless of whether you are following APA style, MLA style, or the Chicago Manual of Style, you need to avoid using a lot of filler words and sentences.
-So how can you get rid of meaningless words and filler sentences in your writing?
+Regardless of whether you are following APA style, MLA style, or the Chicago Manual of Style, you need to avoid using many filler words and sentences.
+So how can you eliminate meaningless words and filler sentences in your writing?

 Understanding Filler Words and Filler Sentences